-On March 13, 2020, the President of the United States declared a national emergency with respect to the Pandemic.
-In addition, the United States Congress enacted several COVID-19-related bills, including the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), signed into law on March 27, 2020, which provides over \$2 trillion of direct financial aid to American families, payroll and operating expense support for small businesses, and loan assistance for distressed industries, as well as providing funds to and directing the Federal Reserve System to support the capital markets.
+COVID-19 Pandemic: In fiscal year 2020, the President of the United States declared a national emergency with respect to a global outbreak of COVID-19, a respiratory disease declared to be a pandemic (the "Pandemic") by the World Health Organization.
+Additionally, the United States Congress signed the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), into law which provides over \$2 trillion of direct financial aid to American families, payroll and operating expense support for small businesses, and loan assistance for distressed industries, as well as providing funds to and directing the Federal Reserve System to support the capital markets.

-Among other things, the CARES Act provides that (a) lenders are prohibited from foreclosing all mortgage loans which are FHA insured, VA, HUD or Rural Housing guaranteed, or purchased or securitized by Fannie Mae or Freddie Mac (collectively, "Federal Single Family Loans") for a period of 60 days commencing March 18, 2020, and (b) during the COVID-19 emergency, Federal Single Family Loan borrowers directly or indirectly facing economic difficulties as a result of the coronavirus can seek up to 360 days of payment forbearance.
-In addition to the foreclosure and eviction relief provided by the CARES Act, HUD/FHA and the Federal Housing Finance Agency ("FHFA") also ordered the servicers of Federal Single Family Loans to suspend foreclosures and evictions related to Federal Single Family Loans; HUD/FHA and FHFA have extended their foreclosure and eviction moratoriums for Federal Single Family Loans until at least December 31, 2020.
-As of June 30, 2020, mortgagors of approximately 3.53% of the principal amount of the Fund's loan portfolio have requested forbearance, and foreclosure actions have been paused for approximately 0.07% of the principal amount of the Fund's loan portfolio.
-The Fund expects to receive and approve additional forbearance requests during the Pandemic.
+Among other things, the CARES Act prohibited lenders from foreclosing all mortgage loans which are FHA insured, VA, HUD or Rural Housing guaranteed, or purchased or securitized by Fannie Mae or Freddie Mac (collectively, "Federal Single Family Loans") for a period of 60 days commencing March 18, 2020, and during the COVID-19 emergency, Federal Single Family Loan borrowers directly or indirectly facing economic difficulties as a result of the coronavirus could seek up to 360 days of payment forbearance.
+In addition to the foreclosure and eviction relief provided by the CARES Act, HUD/FHA and the Federal Housing Finance Agency ("FHFA") also ordered the servicers of Federal Single Family Loans to suspend foreclosures and evictions related to Federal Single Family Loans; HUD/FHA and FHFA extended their foreclosure and eviction moratoriums for Federal Single Family Loans through September 30, 2021.
+Further, the U.S. Centers for Disease and Control (CDC) issued a new order on August 3, 2021 temporarily halting evictions in high-risk areas through October 31, 2021.
+As of June 30, 2022, both moratoriums have expired and mortgagors of approximately 0.30% of the principal amount of the Fund's loan portfolio remain in forbearance.

 The Pandemic is an ongoing situation.
-At this time, the Fund cannot determine the overall impact that the Pandemic, including the federal and State responses thereto, will have on its programs and operations, including its ability to finance the purchase of Mortgage Loans or to collect payments on such Mortgage Loans.
+The Fund cannot determine the overall impact that the Pandemic, including the federal and State responses thereto, will have on its programs and operations in the future, including its ability to finance the purchase of Mortgage Loans or to collect payments on such Mortgage Loans.
 The continuation of the Pandemic and the resulting containment and mitigation efforts could have a material adverse effect on the Fund, its programs, its operations and its finances.